 I realised that keeping things in my head stopped me from gaining the clarity I so desperately needed.

-What I learned was that it doesn’t matter whether you’re just starting up or are experiencing sudden change (or growth) in an existing business — you always need to double-check regularly that you still have the right ‘product’ and understand your customer and market, along with all its opportunities and threats!
+What I learned was that it doesn’t matter whether you’re just starting up or are experiencing sudden change (or growth) in an existing business — you always need to double-check regularly that you still have the right ‘product’ and understand your customer and market, along with all its opportunities and threats.

-And it really helps to commit this information to paper.
+It really helps to commit this information to paper.
 Spotting potential mistakes in your thinking then becomes much easier too.

 For example, sometimes the ‘fit’ isn’t quite right between what you offer and what your customer currently needs.
 In that case, relying purely on passion, grit and positive thinking often means that you’re taking unnecessary risks and could be delaying your success.

-In fourteen years of mentoring I have seen too many businesses like this that run the owner, rather than the other way round.
+In sixteen years of mentoring I have seen too many businesses like this that run the owner, rather than the other way round.
 And then some of them experience stressful periods of ‘feast and famine’ too and wonder why.